 Engaged learners perform better and demonstrate more clearly than anything the power and importance of learning in the workplace.
 They make learning in the workplace accepted practice.
 L&D needs to support them at the point of need by repositioning itself in the workflow.
 Only then can L&D really demonstrate its influence, value and success.

-It’s L&D’s mission to bring learning to the organisation, but it won’t do that if it continues to isolate itself.
+In summary, it’s L&D’s mission to bring learning to the organisation, but it won’t do that if it continues to isolate itself.
 Instead, it needs to start collaborating with other areas of the organization and that collaboration starts with engaging and managing key stakeholders.

 The end goal of this collaboration is to build a culture of learning that is both effective and sustainable.
 The results will show the real power of L&D as an enabler and disseminator of learning.